Kenchō-ji: Buildings and points of interest

 In front of the Butsuden stand some great Chinese juniper trees which have been designated Natural Treasures.
 At the time of the founding of the temple, these big trees were simple saplings brought from China by the founder Doryū.
-Underneath the biggest a great stone monument surrounded by chains commemorates those of Kamakura's citizens who died during the Russo-Japanese war of 1904-5.
+Underneath the biggest a great stone monument surrounded by chains commemorates those of Kamakura's citizens who died during the Russo-Japanese war of 1904–5.

 Hansōbō

 Near the end of the temple's garden, over a hill stands the Hansōbō, the temple's large tutelary Shinto shrine.
 The enshrined spirit is the Hansōbō Daigongen.
 The gongen was originally the tutelary spirit (chinju (鎮守/鎮主)) of Hōkō-ji in Shizuoka and was brought here in 1890 by Aozora Kandō.
 The statues on the stairs leading to the shrine represent Tengu, entities similar to goblins which accompany the gongen.
-Some of the creatures have wings and a beak: they are a type of tengu called Karasu-tengu (crow tengu) because of the way they look.
+Some of the creatures have wings and a beak: they are a type of tengu called Karasu-tengu (crow tengu) because of their appearance.
 On a clear day, from the shrine one can see Mount Fuji to the west, and Sagami bay and Izu Ōshima to the south.
 The stones in the garden are full of names: they are those of the faithful who donated to the temple, and which belong to over 100 different religious organizations.
 This area used to be the temple's Inner Sanctuary, which still stands among the trees at the very top of the hill and which can be reached going up the steep stairs that begin on the right of the shrine, in front of the Jizō-dō.
 Next to the sanctuary there's an observation deck from which, on clear days, are visible Kamakura, Yuigahama and Mount Fuji.

 At the very end of the garden, next to the Hansōbō, on a small hill overlooking a lake stands the Kaishun-in.
 This remote temple was built in 1334 and enshrines a statue of Monju Bosatsu.